bobvoorneveld/spindlechannels/README.md

 Visit the site at localhost:8005 or your dockerhost_ip:8005

-A presentation explaning Django Channels using this project as a demo [lives here](http://bobvoorneveld.github.io/spindlechannels/#/).
+A presentation explaining Django Channels using this project as a demo [lives here](http://bobvoorneveld.github.io/spindlechannels/#/).